sridharswamy/ComBot/SERVICE.md

 # ComBot

+**NOTE for TAs: We had completed the implementation of the Service phase before itself.
+Hence, there isn't much commit activity during this phase.
+We have updated the task tracking sheet accordingly.**

 It is a slack bot that discovers relationships between source codes and developers by mining GitHub repositories.
 It uses repository contributions for creating file-to-developer mappings & facilitates quick communication via Slack.

 The users can greet the bot by sending a message like `hi bot` on which the bot will respond with the set of command it supports.